Bill Murphy (pitcher): Arizona Diamondbacks

 On July 30, 2004, Murphy was traded along with Hee-Seop Choi and Brad Penny to the Los Angeles Dodgers for Paul Lo Duca, Juan Encarnación, and Guillermo Mota.
 The next day, on July 31, 2004, he was traded once again, this time to the Arizona Diamondbacks along with Koyie Hill and Reggie Abercrombie for Steve Finley and Brent Mayne.
 He finished the season with the Double-A El Paso Diablos.

 Murphy spent the whole 2005 season with the Triple-A Tucson Sidewinders but performed poorly as he had a 5.65 ERA in 23 games (21 starts).
 He began the 2006 season back in Double-A with the Tennessee Smokies.
 He was later promoted back up to Triple-A.

 In 2007, Murphy once again began the year in Triple-A. He started nine games in which he went 2–2 with a 4.05 ERA.
 He was mainly a relief pitcher however as he pitched 45 games out of the bullpen.
 He went 1–1 with a 3.35 ERA with 1 save out of the bullpen.
 His good performance earned him a September 1 call-up by the big league club.

 He made his Major League debut against the San Diego Padres on September 3, working 1.2 innings in relief and allowing three earned runs on 3 hits and 3 walks.
 In 10 games for the Diamondbacks in 2007, he had a 5.68 ERA.

 In 2008, during spring training, the Diamondbacks designated Murphy for assignment and placed him on waivers.

 Toronto Blue Jays

-The Toronto Blue Jays claimed him off waivers on March 17.
+The Toronto Blue Jays claimed Murphy off waivers on March 17.